Freemium mobile market in shambles.

 Anonymous

 Good - I hope other engines that are obsessed with making game development "accessible" and "streamlined" make the same change as well.
-Braindead shit like Unity is why the industry is full of a bunch of gay freaks who think they are some kind of fucking artist.
-Games were better when there were actual engineers involved, not just a bunch of retards who barely scraped by getting a CS degree because they wanted to make video games so bad.
+Braindead shit like Unity is why the industry is full of a bunch of homosexual freaks who think they are some kind of fricking artist.
+Games were better when there were actual engineers involved, not just a bunch of morons who barely scraped by getting a CS degree because they wanted to make video games so bad.
 Maybe we'll actually get some devs who understand the link between hardware and software.

 Anonymous